blue-bio/Evaluation-of-trash-fish-quality-used-for-hybrid-grouper-aquaculture/README.md

 This repository contains the data and code used to evaluate the quality and deterioration of trash fish samples from Southern Vietnam hybrid grouper farms.

+Trash fish samples were collected from 22 farms from the Ba Ria - Vung Tau,	Ca Mau and	Kien Giang regions, then assessed for sensory quality (odour, mucus and eye clarity), biochemical indicators (pH, total volatile basic nitrogen (TVB-N), free fatty acids, trimethylamine, lipid oxidation, and biogenic amines), fat-soluable vitamins (A, E, D3) and microbial load.
+A second set of samples were collected from a trash fish distributor, then stored in either 1:1 or 2:1 ice:fish ratios for 5 days.
+Each day a sub sample was retried and assessed for sensory quailty, pH, TVB-N and total viable count of microbiota.